 Additional Counseling Careers and Licenses in North Dakota

 Counseling career pathways vary depending on the type of counseling you plan to practice.
 Several other popular types of counseling licensure in North Dakota are discussed below: licensed marriage and family therapy, school counseling, and substance abuse counseling.

 Licensed Marriage and Family Therapist (LMFT)

 The North Dakota Marriage and Family Therapy Licensure Board (NDMFTLB) issues licenses for Licensed Marriage and Family Therapists (LMFTs).
-The minimum educational requirement is a master’s degree in marriage and family therapy or a related field, preferably with a 12-month practicum component.
-Those who do not complete a 12-month practicum as part of the degree requirements may be required to complete additional training as part of associate licensure requirements.
+The minimum educational requirement is a master’s degree in marriage and family therapy or a related field with a 12-month practicum component.
+Those who do not complete a 12-month practicum as part of the degree requirements will be required to complete additional training as part of associate licensure requirements.
 In North Dakota, LMFTs use systems and human development theories and models to provide counseling services to individuals, couples, and families related to marital, interpersonal, and family systems.
 To apply for LMFT licensure, the process requires candidates to: